3n/LittleSnapper-to-Evernote/README.md

 2. Copy the Property List Tools.osax file to ~/Library/ScriptingAdditions
 	 (create that directory if it doesn't exist).
 	 Source: http://www.latenightsw.com/freeware/PListTools/index.html
-3. To ensure all of the property list files are in place for your snaps, export all of them to Ember (you'll need to set up an account).
+3. _Optional:_ To ensure all of the property list files are in place for your snaps, export all of them to Ember (you'll need to set up an account).
 If you run into your upload limit, just keep pressing OK (sorry).
 4. Run the littlesnapper\_to\_evernote.scpt script.